 Key Takeaways

-- Flooring compatibility: It works best with tile and stone, but modern systems are compatible with laminate, engineered wood, and even some carpet.
+- Flooring compatibility: It performs best under tile and stone, and also works with laminate, engineered wood, and low-pile carpet.

 How Does Radiant Floor Heating Work?